 Please ensure you read the entire product description, sample syllabus (note: updated schedule typically Monday – Sunday), and our Class Refund and Cancellation Policy before registering for this course.
 You will receive an email after registering (this may take 1-2 business days).
 If you do not see this email, please check your junk or spam folder and contact us if you still cannot find it at email@example.com.
 This email contains critical information that you must read in advance of starting the course.

-Welcome to the online version of our Basic Wildlife Rehabilitation course.
-This course is for beginning wildlife or novice rehabilitators seeking formal education with a hands-on lab!
-The structure is a hybrid format of live video lectures hosted on Zoom, giving you access to the expertise and knowledge of our instructors, paired with asynchronous (pre-recorded) sections which you complete on your own.
+This online version of our Basic Wildlife Rehabilitation course is for beginning wildlife or novice rehabilitators seeking formal education with a hands-on lab!
+The structure is an online format of live video lectures hosted on Zoom, giving you access to the expertise and knowledge of our instructors, paired with asynchronous (pre-recorded) sections which you complete on your own.
 We estimate that live lectures will total about 7 hours and asynchronous work (homework, pre-recorded lectures, and exam) will take about 8+ hours.
-Basic online will take place over 8 days but may vary depending on your location.
+Basic online will take place over 7 days but may vary depending on your location.